aibasel-teaching/krummstab/README.md

 the feedback zip archives to ADAM.

-## Setup Config File
+## Config File Details

 ### Individual Settings
 - `your_name`: ID of the tutor, this must match with either an element of `tutor_list` (for `random/exercise`) or a key in `teams` (for `static`)
-- `ignore_feedback_suffix`: a list of extensions that should be ignored by the `collect` sub-command; this is useful if the tools you use for marking create files in the feedback folders that you don't want to send to the students

-### Email Settings
 - `your_email`: tutor's email address, feedback will be sent via this address
 - `feedback_email_cc`: list of email addresses that will be CC'd with every feedback email, for example the addresses of all tutors
 - `smtp_url`: the url of the smtp server, `smtp-ext.unibas.ch` by default
 - `smtp_port`: smtp port to connect to, `587` by default
 - `smtp_user`: smtp user, usually the short Unibas account name
+- `ignore_feedback_suffix`: a list of extensions that should be ignored by the `collect` sub-command; this is useful if the tools you use for marking create files in the feedback folders that you don't want to send to the students

 ### General Settings
 - `lecture_title`: lecture name to be printed in feedback emails